Alice Munro’s Jubilee

 Prohibition in Canada, Wikipedia

-Illustration Information: Stable Diffusion, Dreamlike Diffusion model, using prompts such as: (beautiful night, ontario, alice munro country, wingham, wawanash county, by artist Max Pechstein:1.3), (by artist Richard Eurich, by artist Charles Reiffel, by artist Brian Ernest Hagger:1.2), (early 20th century:1.3), award-winning, composition, minimalist, lonely
+Illustration Information: Stable Diffusion, Dreamlike Diffusion model, using prompts such as: (beautiful night, ontario, alice munro country, wingham, huron county, by artist Max Pechstein:1.3), (by artist Richard Eurich, by artist Charles Reiffel, by artist Brian Ernest Hagger:1.2), (early 20th century:1.3), award-winning, composition, minimalist, lonely